 Registration renewal; denial of registration or registration renewal.

-Registration denial, nonrenewal, or revocation based on tax delinquency.
+Registration denial, nonrenewal, or revocation based on delinquent taxes or unemployment insurance contributions.

 Delinquency in support payments; failure to comply with subpoena or warrant.